Introduction & general terms

 - The use of general descriptive names, trade names, trademarks, etc., in the articles of this journal, even if not specifically identified, does not imply that these names are not protected by the relevant laws and regulations.

-- While the advice and information in this journal is believed to be true and accurate at the date each article is published, neither the authors, the editors, nor the European Geosciences Union can accept any legal responsibility for any errors or omissions that may be made.
-The European Geosciences Union makes no warranty, expressed or implied, with respect to the material contained herein.
+- While the advice and information in EGU journal pages is believed to be true and accurate at the date each article is published, neither the authors, the editors, the European Geosciences Union, nor Copernicus Publications can accept any legal responsibility for any errors or omissions that may have occurred.
+EGU and Copernicus Publications make no guarantee, expressed or implied, with respect to the material contained herein.
 Any opinions expressed in this journal are the views of the authors and are not the views of Copernicus Publications or EGU.